jrnl-org/jrnl/docs/plugins.md

     - **version** (string): the version of the plugin.
 Displayed to help the user debug their installations.
-    - **names** (list of strings): these are the "names" that can be passed to the CLI to invole your importer.
+    - **names** (list of strings): these are the "names" that can be passed to the CLI to involve your importer.
 If you specify one used by a built-in plugin, it will overwrite it (effectively making the built-in one unavailable).
     - **import_(journal, input=None)**: the actual importer.
 Must append